Hundreds rescued from stricken boat off Cyprus

 The cruise liner Salamis Philoxenia was directed to the area to offer assistance after authorities picked up a distress signal from the boat on Thursday morning.

-All the passengers, including 52 children, were picked up unharmed, Cyprus's defense ministry said.
+All the passengers, including 52 children, were picked up unharmed, Cyprus's defence ministry said.

 Authorities had made preparations for the reception and possible medical treatment of those on board the boat, the ministry added.